The winter months can be brutal, bringing freezing temperatures and increased heating bills to homes across the country.

 2. Lock In a Low Price

-In roughly 25 states, you can comparison-shop for the best prices on natural gas, because prices are set by the open marketplace, rather than by regulators.
+In more than half the states, you can comparison shop for the best prices on natural gas, because prices are set by the open marketplace, rather than by government regulators.
 If you live in one of these states, you should take advantage of this savings opportunity by locking in a low price for 12 months as soon as possible.
 (See if your state is deregulated.)

 Remember, there is no difference between a therm or a kilowatt from one company vs. another.
 The only difference is the price!
 So shopping the market is key.

 The rates usually change once a month.
 You can typically lock in a fixed rate for 6 to 24 months, depending on the rules in your state.
 Shopping for this stuff may not be fun, but it can save you a whole lot of money on a bill that comes every month like clockwork.

 Using a programmable thermostat can save you at least 10% per year on your heating and cooling costs.
 By programming it to fit your schedule, the device heats (or cools) your home when you need it to instead of wasting heat, energy and money all day long.
 You can also program it to heat certain parts of the house more than others, if there are areas you rarely use inside your home.